 Printed Circuit Board assembly is the integration of circuit boards, components, and electronic accessories.
-Integrating the assembly workflow with production and manufacturing processes is crucial to meet the highest quality standards.
+Integrating the assembly workflow with production and PCB manufacturing processes is crucial to meet the highest quality standards.
 The Printed Circuit Board Assembly process itself comprises both manual and automated steps.
 Before addressing step 1, it is important to understand the basic PCBs and associated components involved.

 Basic variations of PCBs

 - Single-sided PCBs: Copper layer installed only on one side; the other is earmarked for components